Who to Contact #

 Everyone needs a helping hand once in a while and it's not always easy to know who to contact in these times of need.
 Never be ashamed to shout out for assistance, it shows great strength to admit if you are struggling.
 Get help at the first sign of your own distress, no problem is too small.

-For academic related problems or problems that may affect your ability to attend university, get in contact with your tutor directly or the SSPS as early as possible.
+For academic related problems or problems that may affect your ability to attend university, get in contact with your tutor directly, your Year Level Coordinator or the FHMS Support Centre as early as possible.

-The SPSS office is located on Level 4, Medical School South.
-Students are welcome to call to make an appointment, discuss things over the phone, or drop in to talk whenever the office is open.
+The FHMS Student Support Centre is located on Ground Floor, Helen Mayo North.
+Students are welcome to call to make an appointment, send through an email, discuss things over the phone, or drop in to talk whenever the office is open.

 Program Advisors: Aleksandra Payne, Carmen Rayner & Stephanie Rogers